Your August Horoscope Is Here & Your Life Is About To Feel Easier

 ADVERTISEMENT

-Mercury and Mars are both in your fellow Earth sign of Virgo this month, so you’ll be harmonizing with those planets, which will boost your communication skills and also help you take purposeful, intentional action towards your long-term goals.
-The key is to balance rest with your productivity, as Virgo energy can lead to you pushing yourself too hard, often without realizing it.
+Mercury and Mars are both in your fellow Earth sign of Virgo this month, so you’ll be harmonising with those planets, which will boost your communication skills and also help you take purposeful, intentional action towards your long-term goals.
+The key is to balance rest with your productivity, as Virgo energy can lead to you pushing yourself too hard, often without realising it.

 Once the Leo new moon strikes on August 16th, your sector of depth and outside resources is activated, and you’ll be in a prime position to apply for business grants, scholarships, funding for your start-up, or create a wealth plan for the next six months.
 Get specific about how much money you’re ready to bring into your life by allocating ways that the money will be spent or invested.
 By the time the Pisces full moon takes place August 30th, some of your new moon intentions may already start to sprout.